ProjectNeura/LEADS/README.md

 #### Issues

 Our team management completely relies on GitHub.
 Tasks are published and assigned as [issues](https://github.com/ProjectNeura/LEADS/issues).
 You will be notified if you are assigned to certain tasks.
-However, you may also choose to join other discussions for which you are not responsible.
+However, you may also join other discussions for which you are not responsible.

 There are a few labels that classify the issues.